 WHY IS IT IMPORTANT TO MANAGE YOUR CV DIGITAL FOOTPRINT?

-Getting content removed can be hard, so it’s best to think about what your posting or sending online carefully.
+Getting content removed can be hard, so it’s best to think about what you’re posting or sending online carefully.

 It’s important to think about who could see the content, especially if it’s shared beyond it’s intended audience – family, friends, peers or potential employers and make use of privacy settings on common platforms.
 Many employers can and do review digital footprints when short listing interview candidates.